Green Noise Benefits: How It Can Better Sleep?

 Pink noise, according to another study, proved most helpful in minimizing the challenging “trying to fall asleep” period.
 Additional variations, such as brown, purple, and blue noise, show potential for inducing sleep, though with less research support.

 Beyond their role in sleep, color noises like pink noise might extend benefits to workplaces by enhancing sleep and work productivity.
-This nuanced understanding can guide individuals in selecting the most suitable color noise for their sleep preferences and potentially exploring broader applications beyond the realm of sleep.
+This nuanced understanding can guide individuals in selecting the most suitable color noise for their sleep preferences and potentially exploring broader green noise apps beyond the realm of sleep.

 waterfall